 How to max out both your and your partner's status

 There's also a nifty hack to get both you and your other half bumped up in the status stakes.

 This is useful if you ever travel apart, so that you both have access to extra luggage, better seating, lounge access, priority boarding, and so on, even when you're travelling separately.
 And you'll then both get the extra status credit bonus that higher tier frequent flyers get.

-Let's say you've finally hit Platinum status but aren't likely to reach the 1500 points bonus level needed to get a partner Gold card for your other half.
+Let's say you've finally hit Platinum status but aren't likely to reach the bonus level of the extra 500 status credits needed to get a partner Gold card for your other half.

 You can turn yourself and the rest of the family into contributors and your other half into the beneficiary, which will fast-track them to Gold.
 You'll need to log into each of the contributor accounts to make that change.

 But don't forget: the beneficiary will also get any points when you and the other contributors fly, which you'd have to transfer back using the usual transfer process.